I met *Hugh on Bumble.

 So, for me to say he did anything ‘wrong’ would be literally looking a gift-horse in the mouth.
 I’m sure there are some single girls screaming at their screens right now.
 But for me… it was suffocating.
 It just felt kind of fake, I couldn’t shake the feeling that he was acting, ticking boxes.
 I’m not against a sugar-high, but seriously Hugh was a diet of Skittles, Fanta and fairy floss.
 My teeth hurt.

-To put it in perspective: Hugh was the proudest private school boy, as silver-spoon as they come.
+Hugh was the proudest private school boy, as silver-spoon as they come.
 He was Blane from Pretty in Pink, and next to him I was Andie.
 I’m a ‘do it yourself’ sort of girl, and he was a ‘hire someone’ kind of guy.
 I knew this at the outset, but never considered it an issue.
 Because I truly believe that privilege shouldn’t have a factor in love and relationships.
 I certainly would never dump someone over their fortunate circumstance, that’s reverse poverty-porn.
-If childhood prosperity develops an ego however, it evolves into an adult ideology of expected success.
+If childhood prosperity develops an ego however, it evolves into an adult ideology of entitlement.
 And it really did for Hugh.

 The guy desperately had something to prove.
 There were two older brothers, both with great careers, beautiful wives and babies on the way.
 There was a harem of old-money friends, also hitting the mid-twenties ‘expected’ milestones.
 Hugh was confused career-wise, having fallen out of the finance sector and into unemployment; all the opportunity, and no direction.
 So to keep things moving, he was eager to tick the marriage-box.
 I just genuinely don’t think it mattered if it was with me or another girl.
-Soon enough, I understood the “lock down” comment… and I guess, the use of Bumble.
+Soon enough, I understood the “lock down” comment.

 So it had to end.